crosswalk-project/crosswalk-test-suite/doc/Embedding_Test_Suite_Packaging_Guide.md

 ## Pack EmbeddingAPI Test Suite Packages

-There is a pack.sh script in each test suite.
-Currently it supports a test suite package in the type of APK, in .zip, for Android platform.
+There is a pack.py script in crosswalk-test-suite/tools/build/.
+Currently it supports the embeddingapi test suite package in the type of APK, in .zip, for Android platform.

 - Download the latest crosss webview bundle from the following link:

 [https://download.01.org/crosswalk/releases/crosswalk/android/beta/](https://download.01.org/crosswalk/releases/crosswalk/android/beta/)

-- Copy crosswalk-webview-xxxx and rename it to /crosswalk-webview folder
+- Put crosswalk-webview-xxxx in crosswalk-test-suite/tools/ and rename it to /crosswalk-webview folder

 - Download the embeddingapi test suit from the following link: